 It's not uncommon for issues to arise during the VA appraisal process.
 This doesn't automatically mean the purchase deal will go down the drain.
 There is flexibility regarding who can pay for these repairs.

 In either case, there's a pervasive misconception among real estate agents and lenders regarding who can pay for these repairs.
-Sellers and buyers are often told only the seller can foot the bill for repairs.
+Sellers and buyers are frequently told that the responsibility for repairs falls on the seller.

 Needless to say, that can cause a VA purchase deal to collapse or lead would-be sellers to avoid accepting VA offers entirely.